-Tracy Turner (Berkeley Energy and Climate Institute (BECI) – Director of Operations)
+Tracy Turner (California Institute for Energy and Environment (CIEE) – Director of Operations)

-Tracy supports the Director and BECI by providing strategic coordination, administration and management of the processes that support the institute’s infrastructure.
-Tracy also provides operational and administrative assistance to the BECI Director.
-Prior to BECI, Tracy was the Director of Operations at CITRIS and had extensive experience in senior management roles with Mervyns LLC.
+Tracy supports CIEE by providing strategic coordination, administration, and management of the processes that support the institute’s infrastructure.
+Tracy also provides operational and administrative assistance to the CIEE Director.
+Prior to CIEE, Tracy was the Director of Operations at CITRIS and had extensive experience in senior management roles with Mervyns LLC.

 Alic Chen (Center for Information Technology Research in the Interest of Society (CITRIS) – Co-Founder, Foundry @ CITRIS)

 Alic is co-Founder of the CITRIS Foundry and Program Manager of the CITRIS Social Apps Lab.
 Alic co-manages the operations the CITRIS Foundry by helping grow and develop the startup companies currently incubating at CITRIS.
 He also coordinates various projects within The Social Apps Lab, including the annual CITRIS Mobile App Challenge.